alphaseinor/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses static layouts based on non-responsive breakpoints, once the page is loaded it won't change, for an example if a mobile device is rotated, or a desktop window is resized.
+A responsive website will change under these conditions.

 2. Describe what it means to be mobile first vs desktop first.

+The idea is to design the page to first work with a mobile device, then move to larger devices next.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+I think it will give us an index REM of 16px*.625 which would be 10px

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing is a way to more easily organize your css code.
+It allows for variables, functions (mix ins), common text items, and multiple css files to be included into one css file

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite is @import, it allows you to work variables in one file, mix ins in another, and even have event driven css in a file.

+The concept that gives me the most trouble is mix-ins, I understand the power of them, but I'm not always able to make them do the things I want them to do.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.